Retirement Plans for Individuals and Businesses

 Have you changed jobs or are you recently separated from service?

 Determining what to with a 401(k) or a 403(b) when you leave your employer can be confusing, complicated and stressful.
-At Dougherty & Associates we’ll educate you on your distribution options to help you make the informed decision that’s right for you.
+At Dougherty, Tedesco & Associates we’ll educate you on your distribution options to help you make the informed decision that’s right for you.
 You have several choices when you change jobs or retire:

 • Leave the account in place if your former employer’s plan allows